trinodb/docker-images/README.md

 ## Building docker images

 The docker images should be built using `make`.
-To build the docker image named `prestosql/cdh5-hive`, run `make prestosql/cdh5-hive`.
+To build the docker image named `prestosql/hdp2.5-hive`, run `make prestosql/hdp2.5-hive`.
 Make will build the image and its dependencies in the correct order.

-If you are going to release an image, you should release it and all of its dependencies.
-Master and slave images should be built from the same chain of parent images.
-You can ensure that both are built from the same set of parent images by running e.g. `make prestosql/cdh5-hive-master terdatalabs/cdh5-hive-slave`

 If you want to build a base image and all the images depending on it, you can use the `*.dependants` targets.
 E.g.

 ```
-make prestosql/cdh5-base.dependants
+make prestosql/hdp2.5-base.dependants
 ```

-will build the `cdh5-base` and all the images depending on it (transitively).
+will build the `hdp2.5-base` and all the images depending on it (transitively).

 ## Releasing (pushing) docker image

 All of the docker images in the repository share the same version number.
-This is because most of the images depend on a parent image that is also in the repository (e.g. prestosql/hdp2.5-master is FROM prestosql/hdp2.5-base), or are meant to be used together in testing (prestosql/cdh5-hive-master and prestosql/cdh5-hive-slave).
+This is because most of the images depend on a parent image that is also in the repository (e.g. prestosql/hdp2.5-hive is FROM prestosql/hdp2.5-base), or are meant to be used together in testing (prestosql/hdp2.5-hive and prestosql/hdp2.5-hive-kerberized).

 Having all of the images on the same version number make troubleshooting easy:
-Iff all of the docker images you are using have the same version number then they are in a consistent state.
+If all of the docker images you are using have the same version number then they are in a consistent state.

 This means that we treat the repository as a single codebase that creates